Mar 6, 2023

 Eventually, coffee shop consumers began to recognize the Oatly name, and the brand expanded its cafe-centric domination, placing its now-famous Barista Blend in these trendy, quirky, independent venues across the nation (coffee shops that align with Oatly’s brand image and ideals).

 In 2018, Oatly opened its first factory in New Jersey—and a shortage of its signature oat milk even saw committed converts buying severely marked up cartons of the stuff on eBay.

 This is arguably one of the most successful cases of bold, creative marketing in recent history—but Oatly knows how to do digital too.

 Following the success of its barista-based initiative, Oatly invested in its online presence with campaigns and messaging that stand out from the crowd.

 From the start Oatly has been dedicated to helping the planet with a more than palatable plant-based alternative to dairy milk.
 And, all of the brand’s campaign messaging reflects its ideals and delivers them to its audience in a way that really resonates.

 Oatly’s recent ‘Help Dad’ campaign, for instance, targeted teens, inspiring them to convert their fathers to plant-based milk through a series of humorous yet provocative videos:

-Some of the ads earned prime time Saturday night ad slots in the UK and although some saw the campaign as blinkered and ageist, the brand’s uncompromising tone shone through.
-To supplement the campaign and engage dairy-loving dads (and their kids), Oatly created a dedicated microsite to helping middle-aged men (identified as the demographic least likely to convert to plant-based milk) switch to Oatly with info, tips, and recipe ideas.
+Some of the ads earned prime-time Saturday night ad slots in the UK and although some saw the campaign as blinkered and ageist, the brand’s uncompromising tone shone through.
+To supplement the campaign and engage dairy-loving dads (and their kids), Oatly created a dedicated microsite to help middle-aged men (identified as the demographic least likely to convert to plant-based milk) switch to Oatly with info, tips, and recipe ideas.

 Oatly also created a landing page that encourages consumers to sign a petition against the EU’s censorship of plant-based products.